hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ```
 a/b/c/...
 ```
-The great thing about MQTT is that you can just make up topics which describe your needs.
+The great thing about MQTT is that you can just make up topics that describe your needs.
 You don’t need to register them anywhere.
 In this test we use ```test/message```
 In the existing terminal, subscribe to the test/message topic:

 ```mosquitto_sub -h localhost -t "test/message"```